 The information in this report is accurate now, but we regularly review and make changes to what we offer and keep this information as up to date as possible.

 This offer is intended to give you clear, accurate and accessible information.
-If you would like to comment on the content of the offer or make suggestions to improve the information, please email Clare Miller (SENCo.) email@example.com
+If you would like to comment on the content of the offer or make suggestions to improve the information, please email Mrs Catherine Bull (SENCo.) email@example.com